XRPLF/xrpl-dev-portal/content/exchange_to_gateway.md

 All Ripple Accounts, including the hot wallet, are subject to the TransferRate.
 If you set a nonzero TransferRate, then you must send extra (to pay the TransferRate) when making payments to users from your hot wallet.
 You can accomplish this by setting the `source_amount` (Ripple-REST) or the `SendMax` (rippled) parameters higher than the destination amount.

-*Note:* The TransferRate does not apply when sending issuances back to the account that created them.
+**Note:** The TransferRate does not apply when sending issuances back to the account that created them.
 The account that created issuances must always accept them at face value on Ripple.
 This means that users don't have to pay the TransferRate if they send payments to the cold wallet directly, but they do when sending to the hot wallet.
 (For example, if ACME sets a TransferRate of 1%, a Ripple payment with `source_amount` and `destination_amount` of 5 USD@ACME (and `slippage` of 0) would succeed if sent to ACME's cold wallet, but it would fail if sent to ACME's hot wallet.
 The hot wallet payment would only succeed if the `source_amount` plus `slippage` was at least 5.05 USD@ACME.)
 If you accept payments to both accounts, you may want to adjust the amount you credit users in your external system accordingly.

+### Choosing a TransferRate ###

+Implementing a transfer fee with TransferRate is optional.
+Obviously, setting a higher fee allows a gateway to receive a larger percentage compensation for each trade in Ripple that uses its issuances.
+On the other hand, having a high TransferRate decreases the desirability of your issuances, causing customers to use other Ripple gateways when possible.
+Choosing the right transfer fee is a matter of balancing your pricing with what the market will pay.
+Consider the fees that are charged by other gateways, especially ones issuing similar currencies.

 ## Bouncing Payments ##